-- Request for the GP to consider the supply of NRT where NRT may be contraindicated for client. - Request for the GP to consider prescribing Bupropion or Varenicline (see footnote 2, page 11).
-For pharmacy staff delivering the stop smoking service, a letter to request the GP to prescribe the relevant pharmacotherapy should be produced (HLP level two pharmacies can supply varenicline directly via PGD). - Varenicline is contraindicated in pregnancy.
-There is no clinical data for its use in clients with epilepsy. - Use the relevant Pharmoutcomes section at point of care, to record the recommendation for GP prescription request for stop smoking medication as appropriate e.g. Bupropion, Varenicline, or NRT.
+- Request for the GP to consider the supply of NRT where NRT may be contraindicated for client - Request for the GP to consider prescribing Bupropion or Generic Varenicline.
+For pharmacy staff delivering the stop smoking service, a letter to request the GP to prescribe the relevant pharmacotherapy should be produced. - Use the relevant Pharmoutcomes section at point of care, to record the recommendation for GP prescription request for stop smoking medication as appropriate e.g. Bupropion, Varenicline, or NRT.